Desktop App

 Downloading the Latest Build

-3. Under Assets, download the file for your platform:
+2. Download the file for your platform.

 PlatformFile to download

-macOS (Apple Silicon)mdedit-*-arm64.dmg
+macOS (Apple Silicon)mdedit-<version>-mac-arm64.dmg

 macOS: Bypassing Gatekeeper